MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 * Run your Java, Java EE, Jakarta EE, or MicroProfile application on the Open Liberty or WebSphere Liberty runtime.
 * Build the application Docker image using Liberty container images.
-* Deploy the containerized application to an Azure Kubernetes Service (AKS) cluster using the Open Liberty Operator.
+* Deploy the containerized application to an Azure Kubernetes Service (AKS) cluster using the Liberty Operator.

-The Open Liberty Operator simplifies the deployment and management of applications running on Kubernetes clusters.
-With the Open Liberty Operator, you can also perform more advanced operations, such as gathering traces and dumps.
+The Liberty Operator simplifies the deployment and management of applications running on Kubernetes clusters.
+With the Open Liberty Operator or WebSphere Liberty Operator, you can also perform more advanced operations, such as gathering traces and dumps.

 For more information on Open Liberty, see [the Open Liberty project page](https://openliberty.io/).
 For more information on IBM WebSphere Liberty, see [the WebSphere Liberty product page](https://www.ibm.com/cloud/websphere-liberty).